dyue9742/dyue9742/README.md

-- 👋 Hi, I’m @dyue9742
+- 👋 Hi, I’m @dyue9742!
-- 👀 I’m interested in ...
+- 👀 I’m interested in C++/Go/JavaScript/Python;
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning artificial intelligence, practicing programming languages;
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ... (first, want to seeking a job);
-- 📫 How to reach me ...
+- 📫 How to reach me [Instagram: yue_42; Twitter: @Daiy_9742].

 <!---
 dyue9742/dyue9742 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.